 A5 The Chief Executive as Head of Paid Service for the purposes of the Local Government Act 1989 is responsible for overall corporate and strategic management and has operational responsibility for the management of the Council as a whole.
-He must report as necessary to the Council and to the Corporate Policy and Resources Committee (and other service committees).
-He is responsible for provision of professional advice to all parties in the decision making process.
+They must report as necessary to the Council and to the Corporate Policy and Resources Committee (and other strategic committees).
+They are responsible for provision of professional advice to all parties in the decision making process.
 The Chief Executive is also responsible together with the Monitoring Officer, for the system of record keeping in relation to all the Council's decisions.